RJArmitage/rfxtrx-stateful-tilt/README.md

 - I want to get full scripting support.
 I should be able to tell the blind to tilt to 70% say and have the blind "know" that it is currently tilted to 30% so needs to step 7 positions to get to 70% tilted.
 This also makes support via Alexa better as I can tell the blind to tilt to 80% or whatever.

 - The concept of "opening" and "closing" the blinds should relate to tilting the blind and not lifting.
-An open venetian blind is one that is tilted to open - not one that is lifted.
+To me an open venetian blind is one that is tilted to open - not one that is lifted.
 A closed blind is both dropped and tully tilted closed.

 - Privacy is key.
 I want to be certain that the blinds will only attempt to lift if they are explicitly told to.
 In particular if using Alexa integration, if Alexa is told to "open" the blind it should do this by tilting the blind to open and not by lifting the blind.